 Disney is also probably keen on paying for one less attraction.
 In case you didn’t know, The Twilight Zone is owned by Paramount Global who licenses the theme park rights to Disney.
 As time goes on, Disney has been more focused on their own IP rather than licensing from third parties.
 The last such partnership was with Twentieth Century Fox for the theme park rights to Avatar, and since the opening of Pandora: The World of Avatar at Walt Disney World, Disney has purchased Fox, so it technically doesn’t even count as a licensed IP now.

-Adding Guardians not only makes sense for that area of the park, it also makes finacial sense and then you factor in which property is currently more popular: The Twilight Zone or Guardians of the Galaxy?
+Adding Guardians not only makes sense for that area of the park, but it also makes financial sense and then you factor in which property is currently more popular: The Twilight Zone or Guardians of the Galaxy?

 Third Land Announcement: (Smaller) Star Wars: Galaxy’s Edge

 Star Wars was confirmed to be coming to Walt Disney Studios in 2018.
 However, the plans were intentionally vague, with a cropped version of the exterior of Millenium Falcon: Smugglers Run featured in the concept art and no confirmation on whether it would be Star Wars: Galaxy’s Edge was ever made.